miralkumbhani/surveys/README.md

 4. watches your files and uses livereload by default run `npm start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files. <br />
 `$ npm start`

+# Known Issues:

+The project will run smoothlessly in <b>Chrome</b> Browser.
+Whereas, it'll not work as expected in Firefox or IE, as `backface-visibility: hidden;` is a noted issue by the above mentioned browsers.